PT-Symmetry and Supersymmetry: Interconnection of Broken and Unbroken Phases: Unbroken and broken SUSY phases

-It is to be noted that superpotential is dependent on the ground state that encodes the boundary conditions which the potential by itself does not \cite{CAP}.
-Thus isospectral deformation only keeps the value of $V_{\mathcal{PT}}$ unchanged, not the system boundaries.
-According to the formulation, difference between the superpotentials are related by the function
+The two different superpotentials, giving rise to the same potential, characterise iso-spectral deformation in supersymmetric quantum mechanics.
+In this, a given potential remains unchanged by an additive deformation of the superpotential, whereas its partner potential is changed having the same energy levels.
+It is to be noted that superpotential is dependent on the ground state that encodes the boundary conditions, which the potential by itself does not \cite{CAP}.
+Thus isospectral deformation only keeps the value of potential ($V_{\mathcal{PT}}$) unchanged, not the system boundaries.
+It is well-known that, iso-spectral deformation of the superpotentials ${\tilde W} (x) = W(x) +\phi (x)$, leads to the Bernoulli equation: